Article

 Today we want to offer you to examine your product with a UX design audit checklist that takes into account ten usability heuristics developed by Jakob Nielsen.
 Further on, we’ll explain why we consider this method to be effective and provide you with an explanation of each point in our list.
 As well, at the end of this article, you'll find a downloadable version of the checklist for your convenience.

-Who is Jakob Nielsen and why do his usability heuristics matter?
+Who is Mr. Nielsen and his usability heuristics?

 Meet Jakob Nielsen, a web usability expert, researcher in human-computer interaction, and co-founder of Nielsen Norman Group, also known as the “guru of Web page usability” (according to New York Times) and the "king of usability" (according to Internet Magazine).